bburns/clipmon/README.md

 ----------------------------------------------------------------------------

 Clipmon is a clipboard monitor - it watches the system clipboard and inserts any changes into the current location in Emacs.
-It can also add them to the kill-ring, which can then be browsed with a package like browse-kill-ring.
+It can also add the text to the kill-ring, which can then be browsed with a package like browse-kill-ring or helm-kill-ring.

 You can use it for taking notes from a webpage, for example - just copy the text you want to save and it will be pasted into Emacs.
 Typically you turn it